naggie/algalon/README.md

 Currently available testers:

-1. `Saas`: Software as a service: will test a HTTP based service for a 200 response optionally containing a fingerprint.
+1. `HttpSaas`: Software as a service: will test a HTTP based service for a 200 response optionally containing a fingerprint.
 Checks for any other response code, a timeout, or incorrect service.
 2. `Hacker`: A Static profile of a user.
 Automatically generates gravatar URL.